DetkOFF/ImageFinder/README.md

 - Copy an image to the clipboard by clicking on it.
 - Paste text into the search bar with **Ctrl+V**.
 - Special Finder_lite.py version of default finder.py script for lightweight builds.
+- Auto captions generator that uses OCR and Img_2_text models.

 ---